-We are independent of the Company and the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code), and we have fulfilled our other ethical responsibilities in accordance with these requirements.

-Our firm carries out services for the Company and its subsidiaries in the area of tax compliance and tax advisory.
-These services have not impaired our independence as auditor of the Company and the Group.
+Our firm carries out other services for the Group in the areas of taxation and other non-audit services.
+The provision of these other services has not impaired our independence as auditor of the Company and the Group.